gavinmcfarland/postcss-custom-values/README.md

 }
 ```

-Below are a list of the current available tokens.
+Below are a list of the currently available tokens.

 | Key         | Description                                              |
 |-------------|----------------------------------------------------------|